 The company partners with local banks (around 40,000 around the world), and offers cash pickups and direct deposits.
-Most of their partnerships are in Mexico and Philippines because those populations have more unbanked people.
+Most of their partnerships are in Mexico and Philippines because those populations have a large population without banking institutions.

 For example, the company recently partnered with Walmart in Mexico, allowing people there to pick up money transfers at participating Walmart locations.

 Because there are no direct Remitly retailers or storefronts, the overhead costs are much lower, which allows the company to pass on more of the transfer to the direct recipient.
-Thus, fees are lower.
+Therefore, the fees are lower.

 Who is Remitly designed for?

 “We are super refined to who we’re targeting.
 Our core group we’re trying to help is immigrants in developed nations,” said Britta Gidican, head of global marcoms at Remitly.
-“We know we need to have cash pickup because a lot of these people are unbanked, and we need to have a way to instantly deliver money,” she said.
+“We know we need to have cash pickup because a lot of these people do not use banking institutions, and we need to have a way to instantly deliver money,” she said.
 People mainly send amounts between $150-300.

 The company recently launched a service that allows cruise ship workers to send money to the Philippines straight from their smartphones.
 This gave them access to $5 billion in the remittance market.